TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 a consistent and logical way how a number of variables might interrelate, and to find solutions to questions about such systems.
-This habit of making and using models extends the powers of the mind to ask questions and explore the answers in complicated cases."
-[PAGE???]
+This habit of making and using models extends the powers of the mind to ask questions and explore the answers in complicated cases." (p.
+258)

-Morgan discusses how models aid in classification: “Such model experimental work allows the economist to test out intuitions and ideas and so come to understand what their laws of demand and supply mean in different circumstances” (p.
-272)  [CHECK QUOTE!!!]
+Morgan discusses how models aid in classification: “Such model experimental work allows the economist to test out intuitions and ideas and so come to understand what the laws of demand and supply mean in different circumstances” (p.
+272)

 In short, setting up a model in which we can watch money emerge (or not) allows us to explore the relations between the different factors Menger held to be